Fbisinger/HeidelbergInterface/README.md

   delay(5000);
 }
 ```
+## Other RS485/Modbus Clients on the same bus
+If you are working with different Modbus clients, especially with different communication speed or transmit configurations on the same hardwired bus, only one client/server configuration can be active at the same time.
+Therefor the library supports enabling or disabling the entire Modbus communication with `disableCom()` which stops polling of data from the registers and blocks any data being sent to the client.
+To reactivate communication simply call `enableCom()`.

 ## Development ToDos
 - [x] Basic WB communication
-- [ ] Allow other RS485/Modbus devices on the same bus
+- [x] Allow other RS485/Modbus devices on the same bus
 - [ ] Multiple WB clients support

 ## Dependencies